Preparation for the 21st Century

 Real-World Research: Scientific, evidence-based work that affects public policy and changes lives.

 Academics: A collaborative learning community that inspires intellectual curiosity, where professors only teach classes in which they are experts.

-Faculty: Home to the nation’s most prestigious faculty, which includes experts in gun control, corrections, biosocial criminology, sentencing and social control.
+Faculty: Home to the nation’s most prestigious faculty, which includes experts in gun control, corrections, biosocial criminology, sentencing, and social control.

-Scholarly Leadership: College faculty serve as editor and co-editor for some of the most important scholarly journals in the field, including Criminology, Social Problems, Criminology and Public Policy, and the Journal of Drug Issues.
+Scholarly Leadership: College faculty serve as editor and co-editor for some of the most important scholarly journals in the field, including Criminology, Social Problems, Criminology, and Public Policy, and the Journal of Drug Issues.

-Alumni: A network of professionals committed to college’s mission of reducing the misery and suffering associated with crime.
+Alumni: A network of professionals committed to the college’s mission of reducing the misery and suffering associated with crime.

-Center for Criminology and Public Policy Research: A transformative experience in education, research and policy.
-The Center continuously conducts federal, state and local research in courts, corrections and schools that improve quality-of-life outcomes.
+Center for Criminology and Public Policy Research: A transformative experience in education, research, and policy.
+The Center continuously conducts federal, state, and local research in courts, corrections, and schools that improve quality-of-life outcomes.

 Institute for the Prevention of Financial Fraud: Influencing public policy with empirically sound scholarship that identifies the conditions that have led to repeated failures of major financial institutions in the U.S.

 Career Development: A top resource for employers seeking employees armed with the invaluable ability to think critically and independently.
-Students benefit from training in job search strategies, online portfolio development, interviewing skills and internship opportunities.
+Students benefit from training in job search strategies, online portfolio development, interviewing skills, and internship opportunities.

 Student Services: Where students are inspired to become the next generation of leaders in criminology and criminal justice.